Global Ice Cream and Frozen Desserts Market Insights, Overview, Analysis and Forecast 2021

-Home seclusion and the closure of non-essential retail stores and foodservice outlets due to COVID-19 led to an increase in demand for ice cream in 2020.
-Take-home ice cream consumption benefited from consumers being forced to spend more time at home and looking for small indulgences, leading it to put in a stronger performance than impulse ice cream.
-Moreover, the expansion of take-home ice cream built on an existing trend towards at-home indulgence.
-Ben & Jerry’s targeted this trend through a…

-Euromonitor International’s Ice Cream and Frozen Desserts in United Kingdom report offers a comprehensive guide to the size and shape of the market at a national level.
-It provides the latest retail sales data 2015-2019, allowing you to identify the sectors driving growth.
+Euromonitor International’s Ice Cream and Frozen Desserts in Bosnia-Herzegovina report offers a comprehensive guide to the size and shape of the market at a national level.
+It provides the latest retail sales data 2012-2016, allowing you to identify the sectors driving growth.
 It identifies the leading companies, the leading brands and offers strategic analysis of key factors influencing the market – be they new product developments, distribution or pricing issues.
-Forecasts to 2024 illustrate how the market is set to change.
+Forecasts to 2021 illustrate how the market is set to change.

 Product coverage: Frozen Desserts, Ice Cream.